scp222thj/MalumMenu/README.md

 The installation process is the same as for the original MalumMenu (see [here](https://github.com/scp222thj/MalumMenu?tab=readme-ov-file#%EF%B8%8F-installation)).

-Instead of downloading the latest ZIP or DLL release from the original repository, download it from this fork's releases section.
+Instead of downloading the latest ZIP or DLL release from the original repository, download it from the table above (or get the CI build artifact from the latest commit for more bleeding-edge features).

 If you are using the DLL, make sure you have BepInEx 6.0.0-BE-735 installed.
 Older ones will not work.